 Palliative care often gets confused with hospice care.
 It is incorrectly associated with imminent death.
 Palliative care programs consist of a team of experts who provide symptom and pain management, spiritual care and medical support to people with serious illnesses, like Parkinson's.
 People with PD can seek palliative care at any stage and often find relief in symptom management when they do.

 The term palliative care is evolving.
 Due to a more positive connotation, the terms comfort care, symptom management or supportive care are becoming widely used instead.
-While people who enroll in palliative care programs can have a debilitating disease like cancer, dementia, congestive heart failure and kidney disease, these programs can also be well suited to help people with PD.
+While people who enroll in palliative care programs can have a debilitating disease like cancer, A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality., congestive heart failure and kidney disease, these programs can also be well suited to help people with PD.

 According to Dr. Miyasaki, palliative care professionals need to better address the high symptom burden of Parkinson's.
 Palliative care programs across the world are realizing that they are better defined as a philosophy of care.
 Believing in the future of palliative care, Dr. Miyasaki created the first neurologist-led palliative care program, which she implemented at the University of Toronto and subsequently at the University of Alberta.
 Her palliative programs were unparalleled in Parkinson's and movement disorder care.